eclipseisoffline/customtimecycle/README.md

   - In vanilla Minecraft, 20 server ticks occur every second, meaning one Minecraft day and night together last 20 minutes.
   - Can be read in-game by using the vanilla `/time query daytime` command.
 - The *day* counter:
-  - Is incremented by 1 every time the *day time* counter resets back to 0.
+  - Is incremented by 1 every time the *day time* counter resets back to 0, never resets.
-  - Counts the amount of days that have happened in the dimension.
+  - Counts the amount of days that have passed in the dimension.
   - Can be read in-game by using the vanilla `/time query day` command, or in the debug screen (F3) at the `Local Difficulty` line.

 This mod simply changes the rate the *day time* counter increments at, and by how much it increments: